legatus-php/responder/README.md

 ## Security Issues
 Please report security issues privately by email and give us a period of grace before disclosing.

-## About Quilt
+## About Legatus
-Quilt is a personal open source project led by Matías Navarro Carter and developed by contributors.
+Legatus is a personal open source project led by Matías Navarro Carter and developed by contributors.

 [composer]: https://getcomposer.org/
 [docs]: https://legatus.mnavarro.dev/components/responder